jdcreedon/filegrunt/README.md

 # TODO
 - Create a FileGrunt Logo - without this nothing will work!
-- Allow visual inspection of original and duplicate
+- Allow visual inspection of original and duplicates
 - Decide on which one should be classed as a duplicate e.g. earliest date?
 - Remove the duplicates from the source
 - Improve README.md file.